Boost your employability and impress recruiters in the IT sector by achieving industry-standard qualifications and certifications

 Entry requirements tend to include a degree in a computing-related subject, but your application may be considered if you can demonstrate your interest in cyber security through work experience.
 Masters-level study will prepare you for a career in the industry or further study in the form of a PhD.
 Search for postgraduate courses in cyber security.

 The UK intelligence agency GCHQ, through its National Cyber Security Centre, accredits Masters and Bachelors courses.
 Successfully completing an accredited programme will help you stand out when applying for jobs.

 Once you begin your career, gaining professional qualifications will enable you to progress.
 For example the National Cyber Security Centre offers its Certified Professional (CCP) Scheme at practitioner, senior practitioner and lead practitioner levels.
 This is the UK government's approved standard for cyber security professionals.
 There are six pathways for different job roles:

 - Security and information risk advisor (SIRA)

 - IA auditor

 You can find out more, including entry requirements, fees, assessment and how to apply, by visiting BCS (The Chartered Institute for IT), a licensed provider of the certification.

 Alternatively, a range of cyber security certifications are available from (ISC)2, an international membership association for industry professionals.
 Another widely recognised qualification is CompTIA's Security+.

-IT service management
+ITIL for IT service management

-A career in ITSM is about ensuring that an organisation's IT services are delivered effectively, efficiently and reliably to customers.
-In addition to a degree in an IT-related subject, employers will typically expect you to have (or be willing to work towards) professional qualifications - most commonly ITIL certifications.
+A career in IT service management (ITSM) is about ensuring that an organisation's IT services are delivered effectively, efficiently and reliably to customers.
+In addition to a degree in an IT-related subject, employers will expect you to have, or be willing to work towards, professional qualifications.